 Safety Services Manitoba has developed a consulting team to assist organizations in the integration of the National Standard of Canada for Psychological Health and Safety in the Workplace.

 SSM has developed a holistic approach through integration of the standard as a Psychological Health and Safety Management System (PHSMS).
-This holistic approach is endorsed by the Mental Health Commission of Canada (MHCC), the Canadian Standards Association (CSA) and Canadian Centre of Occupational Health and Safety (CCOHS) and SAFE Work Manitoba.
+This approach is endorsed by the Mental Health Commission of Canada (MHCC), the Canadian Standards Association (CSA) and Canadian Centre of Occupational Health and Safety (CCOHS) and SAFE Work Manitoba.

 This standard, when integrated within the workplace, has been shown to provide benefits and return on investment, including reduction of physical and psychological injuries.